AmosGarner/me.bitfiend.com/content/blog/CodeStock-Motivation-Talk.md

 <img class="ui large image" alt="Drive Theory Illustration" src="/resources/blog/CodeStock-Motivation-Talk/2.1.png" />

 Version 2.1 built off of 2.0's platform but it added the idea of hygiene factors and actual motivators like **personal achievement** and task **enjoyment**.
-This new outlook on the human psychology allowed a more flexible view into the motivators of human kind.
+This new outlook on the human psychology allowed a more flexible view into the motivators of humankind.
 However...

 ## These Versions Are All Wrong

 ---

 Based on a whole bunch of scientific experiments in the field of psychology during the late 70's (there in the presentation if you care to look them up) it was found that there were basically two types of personalities out there.
-Each personality is able to change from one to the other and you can be one type about one subject while simultaneously being the other personality type on another subject.
+Each person is able to change from one personality to the other and you can be one type about one subject while simultaneously being the other personality type on another subject.
 This new personality version was called...

 * 3.0 : 1970 CE ~ Present (Humans as Humans)
     * Extrinsic Motivation
         * Algorithmic Behavior
     * Intrinsic Motivation
         * Heuristic Behavior
     * Humans are natural rule benders
     * Type I and Type X Personalities

 <img class="ui large image" alt="Drive Theory Illustration" src="/resources/blog/CodeStock-Motivation-Talk/3.0.png" />

 This new research revealed that people were either motivated by Intrinsic motivators such as personal achievement or extrinsic motivators like money.
-These people were broken up into two groups, Type I people and Type X.
+These people were broken up into two groups, Type I people, and Type X.

 * Type I
     * Motivation 3.0
-	* Preforms best in the Long Run
+    * Performs best in the Long Run
     * Self Motivating
     * Money is usually a Hygiene Factor
     * Internally Focused

 * Type X
     * Motivation 2.0
-	* Preforms best in the Short Run
+    * Performs best in the Short Run
     * Capable of Burnout
     * Money is usually the end goal
     * Externally Focused

 It also turns out that humans have the amazing ability to change what type of person they are.
-Arthur's presentation also went on to point out that several companies hire specifically the personality type that is most prevalent inside their company.
+Arthur's presentation also went on to point out that several companies hire specifically the personality type that is most prevalent in their company.
 This is interesting because the quickest way to change a type I person into a type X is to put them in a group with a large number of type Xs and vice-versa.

 This may sound familiar to you if you have heard the theory that intelligence is made and not born.
-It is theorized that a person's ability to become more intelligence is greatly influenced by their belief of this concept.
-This philosophy is well presented in this [keynote](https://www.youtube.com/watch?v=W47rcJowx7k) by [Linda Rising](https://en.wikipedia.org/wiki/Linda_Rising) where she spends a great deal of time talking about intelligence and if your born with it or if it's a muscle that can be trained.
+It is theorized that a person's ability to become more intelligence is greatly influenced by their belief in this concept.
+This philosophy is well presented in this [keynote](https://www.youtube.com/watch?v=W47rcJowx7k) by [Linda Rising](https://en.wikipedia.org/wiki/Linda_Rising) where she spends a great deal of time talking about intelligence and if you're born with it or if it's a muscle that can be trained.

 ---

 Ultimately though the point that I'm trying to get across is that it struck me, during Arthur's presentation, that these incredible different people came to the same general point while discussing completely different domains.
 If you ever get a chance to see these two speakers then I highly recommend taking the opportunity.
 To me, it illustrates that maybe nothing in this world is a constant.
 We should challenge ourselves to identify the type X and type I inside us and work towards finding value in all the things we do in life.
 In closing, I leave you with this.

-`If your in a field of cows and two cows are crowing you might not be a farmer.` ~ Amos Garner
+`If you're in a field of cows and two cows are crowing you might not be a farmer.` ~ Amos Garner